minhnhat2803/DSA-Minesweeper/README.md

 Welcome!
 You just visited a repository for our project for Data Structures & Algorithms course !
 * About our team:
-1. Đinh Quang Hiển - ITITIU20201
-2. Nguyễn Hữu Minh Nhật - ITITIU20062
+1. Nguyễn Hữu Minh Nhật - ITITIU20062
-3. Nguyễn Lê Minh - ITITIU20112
+2. Nguyễn Nhật Anh Huy - ITITWE23031
-4. Trương Hiếu Nghĩa - ITITIU19164
 * About this game:
 * Game's name: MineSweeper.
 * Game's Genre: 2D, Logic.